-In the Botanic Gardens, students explore scientific terms around the life and origin status of New Zealand biodiversity, before investigating how and drawing conclusions as to why our biodiversity has changed over time.
+In the Botanic Gardens, students investigate how and why New Zealand biodiversity has changed over time.

 |Times||9.30am to 12noon or 12.15pm to 2.30pm|

 |Number of Students||Maximum of 35|

 Native biodiversity, native and introduced species, extinction, habitat, human impact, sustainability.